 How long does it take to process a divorce?

-The process can range from 3-12 months.
+The process can range from three to 12 months.
 A dissolution of marriage has a 90-day waiting period, after service or acceptance of service, before final orders can be entered.
 The process may, and usually does, take more time depending on the complexity of the issues and the actions of the other party.
-A legal separation case has no 90-day waiting period, however, once final; it cannot be converted to a divorce until at least 6 months have passed.
+A legal separation case has no 90-day waiting period, however, once final; it cannot be converted to a divorce until at least six months have passed.

 What happens at the consultation?